hmc-cs111-fall2016/piconot/evaluation.md

    | """^\*""".r ^^ {s => 0}
    | """^\+""".r ^^ {s => 1})

 The challenge in implementing this understanding parser combinators.
 In our original design, we wanted to have a blank space at the end of the rule to represent advancing to currentState++.
 However, this always gave us an error message when we were creating the tests.
-Then, we realized that it is because we parse each rule with: override protected val whiteSpace = """(\s|//.*)+""".r
+Then, we realized that it is because we parse each rule with the override protected val.

 Writing def dir was relatively simple:
 // Converts N,E,W,S, and _ to appropriate MoveDirection objects.